travetto/test-plugin/README.md

 ![Run Workflow](images/run-workflow.gif)

-Launching relies upon the command `Travetto: Run Application`.
+Launching relies upon the command `Travetto: Run New Application`.
 This will show you a list of the available entry points in the application, with the parameters they support.
 Selecting an application will take you through the parameter flow to select inputs, and once all parameters are selected, your application will launch.

-After running an application once, if you go back to launch a new application, you will see an entry that is prefixed with `⚡`.
-This prefix indicate that the parameters have already been selected, and this is a recent run that you can invoke immediately without prompting for inputs.
+After running and selecting a configuration for an application, you can now access those configurations via `Travetto: Run Recent Application`.
+This allows you to execute a recent run that you can invoke immediately without prompting for inputs.
+If you find yourself running the same application multiple times, you can also invoke `Travetto: Run Most Recent Application` to bypass application selection overall.

 ### Exporting and Customizing